HimoriK/book/src/ch05-02-example-structs.md

 The `area` function is supposed to calculate the area of one rectangle, but the function we wrote has two parameters, and it’s not clear anywhere in our program that the parameters are related.
-It would be more readable and more manageable to group width and height together.
-We’ve already discussed one way we might do that in [“The Tuple Type”][the-tuple-type]<!-- ignore --> section of Chapter 3: by using tuples.
+It's better to group width and height together.
+See [“The Tuple Type”][the-tuple-type]<!-- ignore --> section of Chapter 3: using tuples.

 ### Refactoring with Tuples